opentdf/spec/schema/nanotdf/README.md

 This section contains a Key Identifier type that allows describing access to a key and resource.
 In the case of the KAS, the Key Identifier defines how to access a KAS and the KAS public key used.
+The KAS Key is the Payload key and optionally the Policy key.

 Refer to the Key Identifier object's definition in [Section 3.4.2].

 ##### 3.3.1.3 ECC And Binding Mode